WildPetScience/Specification/README.md

 #### Upload Processing
 The server should be able to receive and process uploaded data from individual clients.

+#### Front End
+The front end will allow the user to select multiple data sets in order to view and compare the movement of animals.

-#### Data Visualisation
+##### Data Visualisation
 The server should have some functionality to visualise the received data in an intuitive and useful way.
+Data shown for each animal should include a breakdown of time spent in user-defined zones/activities.
+A graphical display of the movement of the animal should also be included, for example a heatmap, or a step-through display of the animal's path over time.

-#### Web Serving
+##### Web Serving
-The server should serve a web site with information about the project, and providing access to visualised data.
+The server should serve a website with information about the project, and providing a menu of available animals and access to their visualised data.
+The website should have an intuitive layout that is accessible and appealing to children.

 ## Physical environment
 There will be lots of physical constraints when setting up this software in a